PenCheckerTeam/PenChecker/README.md

 The features currently available on the software are :
 * Scanning and versioning of accessible machines
 * Links service versions to known vulnerabilities
-* Clear and simple report, with known remediation to be implemented
+* Clear and simple report

 ## Getting Ready

-### For a Kali RaspeberryPI version :
+### Installation :

-You need to install some dependencies first :
 - chmod +x install.sh
-- ./install.sh
-- Then do the same than the next point

-### For a basic Kali version :
-- Install virtualvenv for python and then : python -m venv name_of_your_venv
-- source name_of_your_venv/bin/activate
-- pip install -r requirements.txt
+- ./install.sh, which will install everything needed, with the python dependencies with pip in .venv

+:warning: You have to start .venv in an elevated account (or root) to let nmap perform everything needed.
-Then you can just run the main.py program.
+Then you can just run the Main.py program.
+`python Main.py --interface Interface_name` let you choose the network interface (without it's eth0 by default)

 ## How to push